 A cut, eczema patch, or scratch paves the way for the infection to enter the body.
 The fungus can get in if the baby comes in contact with infected sheets, toys, towels, clothes, or just while crawling in a park or a garden.

 3. Shared things:

-Ringworm on baby’s scalp occurs when the baby uses an infected person’s objects such as the hairbrush, towels, bedclothes, or hats.
+Ringworm on the baby’s scalp occurs when the baby uses an infected person’s objects such as the hairbrush, towels, bedclothes, caps, or hats.

 4. Through pets:

 Kittens and puppies can transfer ringworm to humans.
-If the baby comes in direct or indirect touch with the infected pet, it increases the risks.
+If the baby comes in direct or indirect contact with an infected pet, the risk increases.

-In addition to the above reasons, certain factors increase the possibility of ringworm in babies:
+In addition to the above reasons, certain factors increase the possibility of ringworm in babies (8):